Internal Medicine Residency FAQs

-Henry Ford Hospital is proud to announce that even prior to the ACGME resident work hour restrictions, the Internal Medicine program complied with all policies of this 80-hour Work week mandate.
+Henry Ford Hospital is proud to announce that even prior to the ACGME resident work hour restrictions, the Internal Medicine program complied with all policies of this 80-hour work week mandate.
 Dr. Scher was on the national ACGME Task Force for this project and was the only Internal Medicine program director on the committee.
-Additionally, the Internal Medicine residency is part of the iCompare Study evaluating the comparative effectiveness of models optimizing patient safety and resident education.
-As part of the active arm interns will be taking 24 + 4 hour call during their inpatient months, on average this occurs twice per month.

 - What is night float?

-Residents will do three one month blocks of night float over the course of training.
+Residents will do three one-month blocks of night float over the course of training.
 Interns do a month of supervised night float with a senior resident on a general medical floor and have a cap of 4 patients (inclusive of transfers as well as admissions).
 During this time the intern also provides coverage for all presently admitted patients that the day teaching services are caring for.
-As a second year you will do a single month of back up on one of our subspecialty floors comprised of: Cardiology, Hematology/Oncology, or Nephrology.
-Seniors do one month of back up directly supervising an intern and do any new admissions/transfers after the intern has reached their four patient cap.
+As a second year you will do a single month of night float on one of our subspecialty floors including: Cardiology, Hematology/Oncology, or Nephrology.
+Seniors do one month of night float directly supervising an intern and do any new admissions/transfers after the intern has reached their four patient cap.

 - How many days off are typical per month?